 They’re actually still a lot of toy brands that offer authentically organic and non-toxic toys.
 Which I will add next time to this list.

-But for now, the toy brands above seemed to be the most popular among toy experts and parenting online groups.
+But for now, the toy brands above seemed to be the best non toxic toy brands and the most popular among toy experts and parenting online groups.